Robust Aggregation of Electric Vehicle Flexiblity: Applications and Numerical Results

-We now showcase the utility of the distributionally robust aggregation methods laid out in this work.
-To use the results, we assume aggregators will have access to historical data on charging requirements and hence the empirical distribution will be a good estimate of $\mathbb{P}$.
-From $\mathbb{P}$ and $N$ aggregators wish to quantify the confidence they have over the aggregate charging profiles that the population will be able to track.
-For example, they may be bidding into markets in which they are paid to track certain aggregate charging profiles, getting penalised if they deviate from the agreed charging profile.
-Hence, they may wish to quantify the confidence they have on the feasibility of tracking particular aggregate charging profiles, ideally providing tight bounds on this confidence.
-Therefore, in our experiments we demonstrate how the strong probabilistic guarantees of Theorem \ref{thm:measure_concentration} hold for these purposes.
-To do so, we first synthesise a distribution $\mathbb{P}$ over charging requirements, noting that this is simply a distribution over $\underline{e}$ and $\overline{e}$ as $a, d$ and $m$ are homogeneous.
-Now, fixing $\epsilon$ and $N$, we construct the distributionally robust aggregate flexibility set $\mathcal{A}_{\mathbb{P}, N}^\beta$, using \eqref{eq:final_character} and the explicit method of calculating $\underline{\nu}_{\mathbb{P}, N}^\epsilon$ and $\overline{\nu}^{\epsilon, \mathbb{P}, N}$ from Proposition \ref{prop:transport}.
+In this first study we showcase how the strong probabilistic guarantees of \cref{thm:measure_concentration} hold.
+To do so, we first synthesize a distribution $\mathbb{P}$ over charging requirements, uniformly sampling the space of charging requirements $\Xi$.
+Note that, in general, $\mathbb{P}$ could be any distribution over $\Xi$.

+Now, fixing $\varepsilon$ and $N$, we construct the distributionally robust aggregate flexibility set $A^\beta$, using \cref{thm:robust_flex} and its reformulation in \cref{thm:worst_case_reformulation}.
 We then sample a population $\hat{\Xi}_N$ by drawing $N$ charging requirements from $\mathbb{P}$.
-Using Theorem \ref{thm:aggregation}, we construct the aggregate flexibility set of the sampled population, namely $\mathcal{F}(\hat{\Xi}_N)$.
-Finally, we check if $\mathcal{A}_{\mathbb{P}, N}^\beta$ is a subset of $\mathcal{F}(\hat{\Xi}_N)$.
-By repeating this process many times and keeping track of the number of times $\mathcal{A}_{\mathbb{P}, N}^\beta \subseteq \mathcal{F}(\hat{\Xi}_N)$, we can compute an empirical estimate for $\beta$.
+Using \cref{cor:aggregate_flex}, we construct the aggregate flexibility set of the sampled population, namely $F(\hat{\Xi}_N)$.
+Finally, we check if $A^\beta$ is a subset of $F(\hat{\Xi}_N)$, i.e. ensuring that all aggregate charging profiles in $A^\beta$ are feasible for the sampled population.
+We repeat this many times and measure the frequency that $A^\beta$ is contained in $F(\hat{\Xi}_N)$.
+From this frequency we can compute an empirical estimate for $\beta$.
 We generate aggregate flexibility sets for populations of EVs with various sizes, over a time horizon with $T=24$ steps.
-Constructing distributionally robust aggregate flexibility sets for difference values of $\epsilon$, we calculate $\beta$ for each of these sets.
-The guarantees of Theorem \ref{thm:measure_concentration} from \eqref{eq:beta_epsilon} establish an exponentially-decaying dependence of $\beta$ on the square of $\epsilon$.
-We show this relationship in Fig \ref{fig:plot} by plotting $log(\beta)$ against $\epsilon^2$.
-Similar results can be shown for the exponential decay of $\beta$ with $N$.
+Constructing robust aggregate flexibility sets for different values of $\varepsilon$, we calculate $\beta$ for each of these sets.
+The guarantees of \cref{thm:measure_concentration} from \eqref{eq:beta_epsilon} establish an exponentially-decaying dependence of $\beta$ on the square of $\varepsilon$ — we can observe this relationship in \cref{fig:beta_epsilon}.
+Similar results can be shown for the exponential decay of $\beta$ with respect to $N$.